Update objects

 def del_props(client: WeaviateClient, uuid_to_update: str, collection_name: str, prop_names: List[str]) -> None:

-collection = client.collections.get(collection_name)
+collection = client.collections.use(collection_name)

 # fetch the object to update